Ontario’s G1 Test Guide

 There is no point in being nervous as it is not the end of the world.
 Sometimes when you are overtly nervous then you tend to forget what you had learned.
 In the worst-case scenario, you may fail, pay your test fees and then retake the test later.

 Be positive and relaxed

-When you are in a relaxed frame of mind then you are able to give your G1 test with a better outcome.
+When you are in a relaxed frame of mind when you are able to give your G1 test with a better outcome.
 Stay positive and attempt each question carefully.
-There is no need to rush and after you finish the test, review to confirm that you did not miss any question.
+There is no need to rush and after you finish the test, review to confirm that you did not miss any questions.